Join Zoom Meeting: https://ncsu.zoom.us/j/507843726

 Visit the NC State Graduate Distance Education Tuition Rates page for detailed information about tuition and fees.

-For a complete and detailed description of the programs’ objectives and organization, as well as regulations, procedures and resources for all students, please refer to The Student Handbook here.
+For a complete and detailed description of the programs’ objectives and organization, as well as regulations, procedures and resources for all students, please refer to the Counselor Education Student Handbook 2019-2020.

 Current student forms may be found here.